Travel Tech Tips

 If there's a country that's really important to you, we suggest you call 611 before you subscribe, to find out if there are any cities not covered.
 For example, in India, Freedom's mobile partner there, Jio, currently does not offer service in Delhi or Mumbai.
 They're working to switch to a different partner to rectify that.

-If you're going to be away for less than a couple months, you could instead buy a Roam Beyond Pass, which is good for 30 days…
+If you're going to be away for less than a couple months, you could instead buy a Freedom Mobile Roam Beyond Pass, which is good for 30 days…

-A 1GB roaming pass is $20 and good for 30 days in the same 81 countries, while a 5GB roaming pass is $30.
-Or you can buy the new 97 country pass which is $30 for 1 GB or $50 for 5GB, both good for 30 days.
-The 97-country Pass adds coverage for Belarus, British Virgin Islands, Costa Rica, Cyprus, Denmark, France, Isle of Man, Macao, Malta, Martinique, Mongolia, Montenegro, Nigeria, Portugal, South Korea, Sri Lanka, and the United Arab Emirates.
+A 1GB roaming pass is $20 and good for 30 days in the same 92 countries, while a 5GB roaming pass is $30.
+Or you can buy the new 101-country pass which is $30 for 1 GB or $50 for 5GB, both good for 30 days.
+The 101-country Pass adds coverage for Belarus, British Virgin Islands, Cyprus, Denmark, Macao, Malta, Mongolia, Montenegro, and the United Arab Emirates.
 On either option, you could buy a second pass if you'll be travelling for more than 30 days.

 Airalo is a free smartphone app which lets you add a second number as an eSIM for travelling.